Reconstructions of Old Chinese: Baxter–Sagart (2014)

 Jerry Norman concluded his review of (Baxter 1992) with the words:

 Baxter has attempted a new approach in collaboration with Laurent Sagart, who had used a variant of Baxter's system in a study of the derivational morphology of Old Chinese.

 They used additional evidence, including word relationships deduced from these morphology theories, Norman's reconstruction of Proto-Min, divergent Chinese varieties such as Waxiang, early loans to other languages, and character forms in recently unearthed documents.

 They also sought to apply the hypothetico-deductive method to linguistic reconstruction: instead of insisting on deducing patterns from data, they proposed hypotheses to be tested against data.

 Baxter and Sagart retained the six-vowel system, though re-casting *ɨ as *ə.

-The finals consonants were unchanged except for the addition of a final *r in syllables showing connections between final consonants -j and -n in Middle Chinese, as suggested by Sergei Starostin.
+The final consonants were unchanged except for the addition of a final *r in syllables showing connections between final consonants -j and -n in Middle Chinese, as suggested by Sergei Starostin.

 Initials

 The initial consonants of the revised system largely correspond to those of Baxter (1992) apart from the dropping of the marginal initials *z, *j and *hj.

 Instead of marking type B syllables with a *-j- medial, they treated type A syllables as having pharyngealized initials, adapting a proposal of Jerry Norman, and thus doubled the number of initials.

-They also adopted the proposal of Pan Wuyun to recast the laryngeal initials as uvular stops, though they retained a separate glottal stop.
+They also adapted the proposal of Pan Wuyun to recast the laryngeal initials as uvular stops.

+Whereas Pan had assumed that uvulars were sufficiently similar to velars to occur together in phonetic series, Baxter and Sagart reconstruct Old Chinese uvular initials in all the words in such series, assuming that the words with velar initials in Middle Chinese had a tightly attached preinitial in Old Chinese.

+They also retained a separate glottal stop initial for series containing only Middle Chinese glottal stop initials.